dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 > \* used only by emulator

 > \*\* For flashing on SST39SF040 ROM of the Memory board

+## Building your own custom image

+This section describes how you can create your own custom MSX Rom image that includes MSX BASIC.

+After verifying you have been able to build as per the instruction above, you can follow these steps for your custom build:

+1. Update the file [msx/msxsys-build/base300.inc](./msxsys-build/base300.inc) to enable or disable language, refresh rates, etc, for your specific requirements.

+2. If you would like to include any files in the embedded floppy image, simply copy them to `nextor/extras` directory*

+2. run `make` and ensure no assembly errors are raised.

+3. Flash the msxsyssrc-rc2014.rom file onto your ROM.

+4. Boot up your new system.

+\* Free space is limited on the embedded floppy image, you may need to update the Makefile to avoid copying additional files into the extras directory.

 ## Building the JED files:

 The PLD logic required for the [ATF22V10](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0735.pdf) chip.